How to Describe a Place: The Ultimate Guide

 Let’s have a look at how Bertha, James and Catherine use the zero and first conditionals to talk about habits and preferences.

-Notice that all of the above model answer extracts use the zero and first conditionals to talk about what they like to do at the places they are talking about.
+Use the zero and first conditionals to talk about what you like to do at the places you are talking about.
 You will sound much more natural if you can use these to talk about your habits and preferences.

 Zero conditional